Samagra-Development/docs/docs/Functional Specs Samiksha.md

 Users can reset their passwords though an SMS based password reset functionality in the application

+*A details for setting up the User Authentication & Management Console are available [here](deploysamiksha.md).*

 ### 3.4 Visualize Form Information

 ![](https://media.giphy.com/media/Wp0eqM753Js4OtcW6U/giphy.gif)